gonkane/siril-g-annotations_gk/README.md

 | `annotated_M101.png`         | Combined image (overlay + table)      |

 You can choose which one to load back into Siril after generation.

 ---

+## Notes

+For the Messier, NGC, and IC catalogs, this script uses the built-in `.csv` files provided by Siril,
+which are typically located at:

+C:/Program Files/Siril/share/siril/catalogue

+The following files must be available in that directory:

+- `messier.csv`
+- `ngc.csv`
+- `ic.csv`

+If the script cannot find these files and encounters an error during execution,
+please search your system for `messier.csv` and update the script’s path accordingly.
+This path is defined near line 162 of the script file (`Galaxy_Annotations_102gk1.py`).

+---